powergr/venatus-feedback/README.md

 # venatus-feedback
-Public feedback, bug reports, and suggestions for the Venatus steganography game.
+Please use the 'Issues' tab to report bugs or suggest new ideas for the Venatus game.
+Thank you for playing!